scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 3] [Software]: If the game proves too difficult, the pod will trigger checkpoints during play and will restart from these points, rather than the start, upon player death.

-### Game Speed

-- Implementation [TIER 3] [Software]: The baseline speed will replicate the [Crash Bandicoot](https://youtu.be/Er0AzrrjrJI?t=14m47s) envionment.
-	- Implementation [TIER 3] [Software]: One ring (or branch node) will pass by the player every 2 seconds.
-In a 10-minute average playthrough this will account for ~290 straight rings and ~10 branch nodes
-	- Implementation [TIER 3] [Software]:

-#### Background
+### Hyperspace Background

 Several stress tests were run to determine the most suitable method for generating a moving hyperspace background.
-The default method of using an EnvironmentSphere in Pi3D proved to be a notable limiting factor in frame rate (~15 FPS) when rendered together with foreground objects (vs 25 FPS when excluding the background rendering from the baseline) and only provided a short loop of a few seconds (the background texture was slid along the sphere to simulate motion).
+The default method of using an EnvironmentSphere in Pi3D proved to be a notable frame rate limiter (~15 FPS) when rendered together with foreground objects (vs 25 FPS when background rendering was excluded from the baseline) and only provided a short loop of a few seconds (the background texture was slid along the sphere to simulate motion).

-An EnvironmentSphere appears very similar to a polar image projection.
-However, using two methods (one with and one without Open Computer Vision 2 in Python 3) to polar project a sizable image, the frame rate did not exceed 5 FPS.
+Sliding a texture along the inside of an EnvironmentSphere appears very similar to a polar image projection.
+However, using two methods (one with, and one without, Open Computer Vision 2 in Python 3) to polar project a sizable image, the frame rate did not exceed 5 FPS.

 The only other option appears to be to use a looping pre-rendered background video, and reposition it on the screen in response to player motions to simulate changes in the direction of view.
 Using this technique improved the frame rate to the point the foreground object rending was the limiting factor (~25 FPS).

 - Implementation [TIER 3] [Software]: The background will consist of a ~60 second looping video (in a 10 minute average play through, the video will loop 10 times).
-This video will depict a hyperspace effect emanating from the center to simulate motion of the pod towards a point.
+This video will depict a hyperspace effect emanating from the center to simulate motion of the pod moving foward.

 - Implementation [TIER 3] [Software]: The Background will be built up using the following steps in pre-production:
 	- Generating a large rectangular hyperspace background that tessellates with itself